iotaledger/iota/crates/iota-graphql-rpc/README.md

 ### Starting the GraphQL IDE

-When running the GraphQL server, you can access the `GraphiQL` IDE at `http://127.0.0.1:8000` to more easily interact with the server.
+When running the GraphQL server, you can access the `GraphiQL` IDE per default at `http://127.0.0.1:8000` to more easily interact with the server.

 Try out the following sample query to see if the server is running successfully: